devconcept/multer-gridfs-storage/README.md

 var upload = multer({ storage: storage });
 ```

-ES6 users that want to use the `function*` syntax can check the wiki article [using generator functions][generator-functions]
+The 1.2 version brings full support for promises and ES6 generators.
+You can check the [wiki][wiki] for more information.

 ### Options